TotalTest/SpecFlow.Contrib.Variants/README.md

 Supports MsTest, NUnit and xUnit

 ## 1. SpecFlow v3+ notes
-In line with SpecFlow's docs, it is required that one of the following unit test providers package is installed (apart for SpecRun which is not supported by this plugin):
+In line with SpecFlow's docs, it is required that one of the following unit test providers package is installed (apart from SpecRun which is not supported by this plugin):

-SpecFlow.xUnit
+- SpecFlow.xUnit
+\
-SpecFlow.MsTest
+- SpecFlow.MsTest
+\
-SpecFlow.NUnit
+- SpecFlow.NUnit

 It is also recommended that specflow.json is used over app.config.
 When using this plugin however, app.config is also supported for .net framework projects.
+Details about specific configuration is explained further below.
+\
-Details about specific configuration is explained further below, note that only specflow.json is supported in .net core projects so app.config can't be used for those.
+Note that only specflow.json is supported in .net core projects so app.config can't be used for those.
 Original docs can be found here: https://specflow.org/documentation/configuration/

 ## 2. SpecFlow v2.4 notes